Already know what items you want to order? Enter the SKUs and quantities of the items you wish to order in the form below to add them to your cart.

 Add the water/precipitant solution slowly to the acid.
 Immediately the acid will change to a muddy brown appearance as brown particles of gold form in the water.
 This brown "mud" is, despite its appearance, pure gold.

 Testing is generally done with an aqueous mixture of stannous chloride, hydrochloric acid and pure tin.
-Generally it's more convenient to buy this premixed rather than concoct it yourself.
-The premixed is commercially available as "precious metal detection liquid".
-Precious metal detection liquid will detect the presence of dissolved gold down to 4 parts of gold per million parts of acid )detecting the presence of about 1/1000th of 1 gram of dissolved gold.
+Generally it's more convenient to buy this premixed rather than concoct it yourself (see: ready-made detection liquid).
+The premixed is commercially available as Precious Metal Detection Liquid.
+Precious metal detection liquid will detect the presence of dissolved gold down to 4 parts of gold per million parts of acid, detecting the presence of about 1/1000th of 1 gram of dissolved gold.
 Testing for the presence of dissolved gold is absolutely necessary to insure that no dissolved gold is thrown away with the waste acid.